milaboratory/mixcr/doc/rnaseq.rst

 .. _ref-rna-seq-extend-description:

 In case of short reads input, even after ``assemblePartial`` many contigs/reads still only partially cover CDR3.
 A substantial fraction of such contigs needs only several nucleotides on the 5' or the 3' end to fill up the sequence up to a complete CDR3.
 These sequence parts can be taken from the germline, if corresponding V or J gene for the contig is uniquely determined (e.g. from second mate of a read pair).
 Such procedure is not safe for IGs, because of hypermutations, but for TCRs which have relatively conservative sequence near conserved ``Cys`` and ``Phe``/``Trp``, it can reconstruct additional clonotypes with relatively small chance to introduce false ones.
-Described procedure is implemented in the action `extendAlignments`, by default it acts only on TCR sequences.
+Described procedure is implemented in the action `extend`, by default it acts only on TCR sequences.

 Analysis pipeline